richardcheam/richardcheam/README.md

-- 👋 É(h)ello, I’m @richardcheam:exclamation:
+- 👋 É(h)ello, I’m @richardcheam ❗
-- :technologist: I’m currently an engineering/master’s student in Data Science (Yes, I do like AI :dependabot: and statistics :bar_chart:).
+- 🧑‍💻 I’m currently an engineering/master’s student in Data Science (Yes, I do like AI :dependabot: and statistics :bar_chart:).
 - :bowtie: Fun fact:
    - I chose to do what I do because I like it the best among other fields and :money_with_wings:
    - I enjoy listening to theweeknd :musical_score:, watching anything :movie_camera:, exploring new places :ocean::palm_tree::sunny:, eating out :ramen::meat_on_bone::tea: